Collections

 });

 This option enables basic URL routing, with query parameters.
-When you go to your collection page with a collection in the URL (for example, “Christmas Deals”), it will only display the records belonging to this collection.
+When you go to your collection page with a collection in the URL (for example, “Christmas Deals”), it only displays the records belonging to this collection.

 1